 A third reason is that you are using the "fast" method.
 "Fast" comparison mode only checks the file size.
 If a game relies on other file attributes, it will not work until you delete the file and gizmo redeploys it.
 To solve this, use "normal" comparison mode, not "fast".

 12. Why does Gizmo sometimes fail to update files and/or appears to hang during automatic deployment?

-The most common reason for this is when the files that need to be updated are in use, usually by the game itself.
-To verify files are locked, try to manually delete the files from the client.
-If you receive an error message, that means that they are in use.
-You first need to close any program/service that is using the files.
+The most common reason for locked files is when the files are in use, usually by the game itself.
+To verify files are locked, try to manually delete them from the client.
+If you receive an error message, it means they are.
+You first need to terminate any program/service that is using the files.
 Some game launchers (like Epic launcher) add themselves to the windows startup.
 Disable this option.

 Another reason is that Gizmo client process does not have access to write to specific folder, usually system.
 If you attempt to deploy/update files inside windows or system folders and see deployment errors in manager, disable UAC.